jesnuka/Responsive-website/README.md

 # Responsive-website
-Responsive website project for Responsive Web Design course at VIA University Col lege, Aarhus, Denmark
+This website was done as a final project for Responsive Web Design course at VIA University Col lege, Aarhus, Denmark together with Julia Korhonen.
+It includes responsive design and works in multiple resolutions, including mobile.